+New TRID mortgage rules are causing delays in the mortgage process.
 In a December 15 2015 Wall Street Journal article titled New Federal Rules for Mortgage Forms Blamed for Delaying Loans stated, “Mortgages took an average of 49 days to close in November 2015”.
 It went on to say, “Behind the scenes, some lenders describe disarray as various parties in real-estate transactions carry different interpretations of the same rules.
-The changes, implemented by the Consumer Financial Protection Bureau in October, replace the forms borrowers receive when they make an application and before they close on a mortgage.
-The rules also require lenders to give borrowers final terms of a loan at least three business days before closing to ensure they have time to understand the agreement.
+The changes replace the forms borrowers receive when they make an application and before they close on a mortgage.
+The rules also require lenders to give borrowers final terms of a loan at least three business days before closing.
+This ensures they have time to understand the agreement.
 Lenders say that both changes resulted in large technical and training challenges.”

-An article in National Mortgage News on December 22, 2015 titled “Existing Home Sales Plunge on TRID Issues”, said “Existing-home sales plummeted in November confirming fears in the mortgage industry that a new consumer disclosure rule is delaying mortgage closings.”
+I read an article from the National Mortgage News on December 22, 2015.
+It was titled “Existing Home Sales Plunge on TRID Issues”.
+The article said “Existing-home sales plummeted in November.
+This confirms fears in the mortgage industry that a new consumer disclosure rule is delaying mortgage closings.”

-In the same article Lawrence Yun who is the National Association of Realtors chief economist said he, “attributed the stark drop-off in demand, in part, to the Consumer Financial Protection Bureau’s disclosure rules, known as Know Before You Owe or TRID, for Truth-in-Lending Act and Real Estate Settlement Procedures Act integrated disclosures.”
+In the same article Lawrence Yun who is the National Association of Realtors chief economist made a statement.
+It said, “I attribute the stark drop-off in demand, in part, to the Consumer Financial Protection Bureau’s disclosure rules.
+These are known as Know Before You Owe or TRID, for Truth-in-Lending Act and Real Estate Settlement Procedures Act integrated disclosures.”

-The bottom line is that mortgage transactions are taking longer and it is imperative that consumers ask their lender before they write a contract what amount of time the lender needs to get an appraisal, loan approval, and then to get to settlement.
+The bottom line is that mortgage transactions are taking longer.
+It is imperative that consumers ask their lender before they write a contract what amount of time the lender needs to get an appraisal, loan approval, and then to get to settlement.

-It won’t be possible, not without a delay, to do a last minute walk-through and see that the seller did not do something that they were supposed to and then get a seller credit at settlement to make up for the omission.
-Now realtors and homebuyers will need to do walkthroughs 7-10 days in advance, or do them at the last minute but be aware that trying to extract a credit from the seller may delay settlement.
+In a last minute walk-through what if you see that the seller did not do something that they were supposed to.
+You may want to get a seller credit at settlement to make up for the omission.
+But that won’t be possible, not without a delay, to do last minute.
+Now realtors and homebuyers will need to do walkthroughs 7-10 days in advance.
+Or do them at the last minute but be aware that trying to extract a credit from the seller may delay settlement.

-The real estate industry simply needs to realize the new norm is not to expect to rush things through any more and not to make last minute changes.
+The real estate industry simply needs to realize the new norm is not to expect to rush things through any more.
+And do not to make last minute changes.